 Mixed race and light skinned Black men have not simply occupied a space of emasculation.
 There was a point in which they were the height of Black male desirability.
 I think the meme ‘Say another light skin joke and imma take yo bitch’ really alludes to this.

 But jokes aside this society needs feeling and functioning Black men.
 So you know, own it like Drake has, and be Black emo (emotionally hardcore).
-We’ve seen the possibilities for emotional interconnectedness in figures like Tupac, and now in Kendrick Lamar.
+We’ve seen the possibilities for emotional interconnectedness in HIp Hop figures like Tupac, or in Kendrick Lamar.

 In closing I make reference to a previous article I wrote, in which I mentioned hazardous interactions with Black British men.
 Who are not emotionally switched on enough to live from a place of courage, with the resilience to risk vulnerability, with the humility and loyalty to stay trying when things go wrong; and so reduce women to parts only and live on a diet of pussy alone.
 But that’s not what families, and healthy Black communities are established on.